 The Fund's sole investment in Cardinal Investment Holdings L.P.
 Inc holds financial instruments denominated in currencies other than the functional currency (the Pound Sterling).
 It is therefore exposed to currency risk, as the value of the financial instruments denominated in other currencies will fluctuate due to the changes in exchange rates.
-The Partnership acknowledges and accepts the currency risk associated with investments which are, or whose price is, denominated in a currency other than Pound Sterling.
+The Trustees acknowledge the currency risk associated with investments which are, or whose price is, denominated in a currency other than Pound Sterling.